activeviam/mac/docs/data_model.md

 ## Measures

+### Application memory footprint
-* Application memory footprint: statistics that were exported using the memory MBean of the application.
+These measures come from statistics that were exported using the memory MBean of the application.

 Since they are application-wide, they have the same value for all locations.

-  * UsedHeapMemory: the amount of heap memory used by the application
+* `UsedHeapMemory`: the amount of heap memory used by the application
-  * CommittedHeapMemory: the total size of the JVM heap
+* `CommittedHeapMemory`: the total size of the JVM heap
-  * UsedDirectMemory: the amount of off-heap memory used by the application
+* `UsedDirectMemory`: the amount of off-heap memory used by the application
-  * MaxDirectMemory: the amount of off-heap memory reserved by the application
+* `MaxDirectMemory`: the amount of off-heap memory reserved by the application

-* Chunk memory footprint:
+### Chunk memory footprint:
-  * DirectMemory.SUM: the off-heap size of the chunks
+* `DirectMemory.SUM`: the off-heap size of the chunks
+* `DirectMemory.Ratio`: the total ratio of off-heap memory consumed by the chunks relative to the total used chunk memory
-  * DirectMemory.Ratio: the total ratio of off-heap memory consumed by the chunks relative to the total used memory
+* `UsedMemory.Ratio`: the total ratio of off-heap memory consumed by the chunks relative to the total used application committed memory
-  * MaxMemory.Ratio: the total ratio of off-heap memory consumed by the chunks relative to the total committed memory
+* `MaxMemory.Ratio`: the total ratio of off-heap memory consumed by the chunks relative to the total application committed memory
-  * HeapMemory.SUM: an estimate of the on-heap size of the chunks
+* `HeapMemory.SUM`: an estimate of the on-heap size of the chunks
   > **Warning**: do **NOT** assume total on-heap memory usage by ActivePivot
   > based on this measure.
   >
-    > These estimates rely on manual calculations from within the application
+  > These estimates rely on manual calculations from within the application that
-    > that cannot precisely capture on-heap memory consumption, and much less
+  > can not precisely capture on-heap memory consumption, and much less its
-    > its attribution to higher level structures.
+  > attribution to higher level structures.
   >
   > Please use another tool dedicated to analysis of on-heap memory for Java
   > applications instead.
-  * HeapMemory.Ratio: the total ratio of on-heap memory consumed by the chunks, **relies on `HeapMemory.SUM`**
+* `HeapMemory.Ratio`: the total ratio of on-heap memory consumed by the chunks, relies on **`HeapMemory.SUM`**
+* `CommittedChunkMemory.SUM`: the amount of memory in bytes used to store committed rows in chunks

-* Chunk characteristics:
+### Chunk characteristics:
-  * Chunks.COUNT: the number of contributing chunks
+* `Chunks.COUNT`: the number of contributing chunks
+  > `contributors.COUNT` does not correspond to `Chunks.COUNT`, so prefer using `Chunks.COUNT`.
-  * ChunkSize.SUM: a sum aggregation of the chunk sizes
+* `ChunkSize.SUM`: a sum aggregation of the chunk sizes
-  * CommittedChunkMemory.SUM: the amount of memory in bytes used to store committed rows in chunks
-  * CommittedRows.COUNT: the number of committed (non-deleted) rows inside the chunks
+* `CommittedRows.COUNT`: the number of committed (i.e. used) rows inside the chunks
-  * CommittedRows.Ratio: the ratio of committed (non-deleted) rows inside the chunks
+* `CommittedRows.Ratio`: the ratio of committed (i.e. used) rows inside the chunks
-  * NonWrittenRows.COUNT: the number of deleted rows within the chunks
+* `NonWrittenRows.COUNT`: the number of unused rows within the chunks
-  * NonWrittenRows.Ratio: the ratio of deleted rows within the chunks
+* `NonWrittenRows.Ratio`: the ratio of unused rows within the chunks
-  * DeletedRows.COUNT: the number of freed rows within the chunks
+* `DeletedRows.COUNT`: the number of freed rows within the chunks
-  * DeletedRows.Ratio: the ratio of freed rows within the chunks
+* `DeletedRows.Ratio`: the ratio of freed rows within the chunks

+### Miscellaneous
-* DictionarySize.SUM: the number of entries in the corresponding dictionary, when relevant
+* `DictionarySize.SUM`: the number of entries in the corresponding dictionary, when relevant
-* VectorBlock.Length: the length of the vector block, when relevant
+* `VectorBlock.Length`: the length of the vector block, when relevant
-* VectorBlock.RefCount: the number of references to the vector block, when relevant
+* `VectorBlock.RefCount`: the number of references to the vector block, when relevant

-> contributors.COUNT does not correspond to Chunks.COUNT

 ## Owners